alljoyn/extras-webdocs/docs/contribute/project-lifecycle.md

 The lifecycle defined here allows for:

-  1. Simple Project incubation
+  * Simple Project incubation
-  2. Clear guidance for Projects to graduate to a healthy Mature state
+  * Clear guidance for Projects to graduate to a healthy Mature state
-  3. A clear process for assigning Projects to new or existing Working Groups
+  * A clear process for assigning Projects to new or existing Working Groups
-  4. A straightforward lifecycle that ensures inactive Projects can be retired when necessary
+  * A straightforward lifecycle that ensures inactive Projects can be retired when necessary.

 The release cycle proposed for mature Working Groups

-  1. Is simple and lightweight
+  * Is simple and lightweight
-  2. Provides sufficient visibility to allow Working Groups to coordinate with one another and avoid unnecessary duplication of effort.
+  * Provides sufficient visibility to allow Working Groups to coordinate with one another and avoid unnecessary duplication of effort.